gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Easy publication of software components with the 'maven-publish' or 'ivy-publish' plugins

 Gradle 1.5 includes the concept of a `Software Component`, which defines something that can be produced by a Gradle project, like a `Java Library` or a `Web Application`.
-Both the 'ivy-publish' and 'maven-publish' plugins are component-aware, simplifying the process of publishing a module.
+Both the '`ivy-publish`' and '`maven-publish`' plugins are component-aware, simplifying the process of publishing a module.

 The component defines the set of artifacts and dependencies for publishing.

 Presently, the set of components available for publishing is limited to 'java' and 'web', added by the 'java' and 'war' plugins respectively.
-In the future we will make
+In the future it will be possible to create new components and new component types.
-`SoftwareComponent` more powerful and user-extensible.

-Publishing the 'web' component will result in the war file being published with no runtime dependencies (dependencies are bundled in the war):
+Publishing the '`web`' component will result in the war file being published with no runtime dependencies (dependencies are bundled in the war):

     apply plugin: 'war'
     apply plugin: 'maven-publish'